Moonraker (film): Novelisation

-The screenplay of Moonraker differed so much from Ian Fleming's novel that Eon Productions authorised the film's screenwriter Christopher Wood to write a novelisation, his second (after James Bond, the Spy Who Loved Me).
+The screenplay of Moonraker differed so much from Ian Fleming's novel that Eon Productions authorised the screenwriter Christopher Wood to write a novelisation, his second (after James Bond, the Spy Who Loved Me).
 It was named James Bond and Moonraker to avoid confusion with Fleming's original novel Moonraker.
 It was published in 1979, with the film's release.

 Casting

 Roger Moore had originally signed a three-film contract with Eon Productions, which covered his first three appearances: Live and Let Die in 1973, The Man with the Golden Gun in 1974 and The Spy Who Loved Me in 1977.
 From Moonraker onwards, Moore was contracted on a film-by-film basis.

 Initially, the chief villain, Hugo Drax, was to be played by British actor James Mason, but once the decision was made that the film would be an Anglo-French co-production under the 1965–1979 film treaty, French actor Michael Lonsdale was cast as Drax and Corinne Cléry was chosen for the part of Corinne Dufour, to comply with qualifying criteria of the agreement.
 Stewart Granger and Louis Jourdan were considered also for the role of Drax.
 Jourdan later portrayed prince Kamal Khan, chief villain of Octopussy.

 American actress Lois Chiles had originally been offered the role of Anya Amasova in The Spy Who Loved Me (1977), but had turned down the part when she decided to take temporary retirement.
 Chiles was cast as Holly Goodhead by chance, when she was given the seat next to Lewis Gilbert on a flight and he believed she would be ideal for the role as the CIA scientist.
 Jaclyn Smith was originally offered the role of Holly Goodhead but had to turn it down owing to scheduling conflicts with Charlie's Angels.